kbpramod3/order_engine/README.md

 * Network isolation between services
 * External access only for API & WebSocket server
 * Persistent volumes for PostgreSQL & Redis

+### Ngrok HTTPS Tunnel

+* Created a secure HTTPS tunnel to the EC2 backend using Ngrok.
+* Exposed the EC2 HTTP server to a public HTTPS URL for easy access.

 ### 📜 Logging & Monitoring